 Treatment for bipolar I disorder and bipolar II disorder typically consists of medications, psychotherapy, and lifestyle changes.

-As bipolar disorder is a long-term condition, treatment will be long-lasting.
-Some people may have a treatment team that includes a psychologist, therapist, and psychiatric nurse practitioner.
+As bipolar disorder is a long-term condition, treatment will be long lasting.
+Some people may have a treatment team that includes a psychologist, psychiatrist, therapist, and psychiatric nurse practitioner.

 Doctors usually prescribe mood stabilizers, such as lithium, for bipolar disorder.
 They may also prescribe antipsychotic drugs for manic episodes and antidepressants for depression.

-For people who have anxiety or sleep problems, anti-anxiety medications, such as benzodiazepines, may help.
-However, this strategy may come with a risk of dependence to benzodiazepines.
+For people with anxiety or sleep problems, anti-anxiety medications, such as benzodiazepines, may help.
+However, this strategy may come with a risk of dependence on benzodiazepines.

 People can begin taking medications right away, even if they are not currently experiencing a manic or depressive episode.